seananderson/portfolio-review/ms.md

 investment, to ecological portfolios, which are frequently whole-asset investment portfolios.

-Who are the investors in ecological portfolios?
-The investor in an ecological portfolio could be, for example, a conservation agency, a management agency, a predatory population, another population that relies on ecosystem services provided by the portfolio, the species that comprise the portfolio itself, or the ecosystem of which the population exists.
-Specific investors will have unique goals.
-However, a common goal of many ecological portfolio investors will be growth or persistence of a species, metapopulation, or community while minimizing the probability of population collapse or decline to the point of depensation, the loss of genetic diversity, or detriment to other properties of the ecosystem.
-WHAT IS THE CHALLENGE? [it affects investment style, goals, and the definition of asset value]

-There are a variety of types of diversification applicable to ecological portfolio theory.
-Species richness is an obvious type of diversification, but far from the only relevant source or ecological portfolio diversification.
-For example, studies have considered population and genetic [@hughes1997;
-@luck2003], species [REF], functional [@stelzenmueller2009], trait
-[@bolnick2011], interaction types [@mougi2012] personalities [@wolf2012],
-life-histories [@greene2010], habitat [@schindler2008], and phylogenetic
-[@cadotte2012].
-TODO BRING IT BACK TO THE CHALLENGE HERE

-## A case study to illustrate the complexity

-- Focus on how there are multiple investors for the same ecological assets with often-conflicting goals and different ways of managing their investment.
-- see Figure \ref{fig:salmonport}

 ## Attributes of financial and ecological data

-Ecological and financial data differ in many fundamental ways that will affect how financial portfolio theory can be applied to ecological systems (Table \ref{tab:data}).
+Ecological and financial data differ in many fundamental ways that will affect how financial portfolio theory can be applied to ecological systems (Table
+\ref{tab:data}).
 For example, ecological data is often of short duration, recorded at low frequency (e.g. each year), and often contains missing values.
 Financial data, on the other hand, can be recorded every minute for decades and rarely contains missing values.
 Financial statistics that depend on such data may not be applicable to ecological data.
 For example, TODO.
 As another example, ecological data often includes considerable measurement error that adds uncertainty to inferences about the "value" of ecological assets.
-Financial stock returns, however, by definition reflect the trading value of a stock.
+Financial stock returns, however, reflect the trading value of a stock by definition.
 Therefore, to accurately apply financial portfolio optimization to ecological portfolios, we may need to adopt methods that incorporate measurement error.
 Solutions may include Bayesian modelling, Monte Carlo simulation, and state space models [@morgan1990].

 # Opportunities